 He also co-authored textbooks on language and literature for basic education: Baybayin: Paglalayag sa Wika at Panitikan Baitang 9 (Rex Book Store) and 21st Century Literature from the Philippines and the World (Vibal Publishing).

 His poetry and prose have earned acclaim from the Don Carlos Palanca Memorial Awards for Literature, National Book Awards, Catholic Mass Media Awards, and the Talâang Ginto (Golden List) Poetry Contest of the Philippine Government’s Komisyon sa Wikang Filipino (Commission on the Filipino Language), where he holds the distinction of being awarded “Makata ng Taon” (Poet of the Year) thrice (2006, 2009, & 2011).

-He serves as associate editor for the international journal Suvannabhumi (Institute of Southeast Asian Studies, Busan University of Foreign Studies, Republic of Korea).
+He directs the annual Filipino poetry workshop of the Linangan sa Imahen, Retorika, at Anyo (LIRA), an organization of poets writing in the Filipino language, and serves at the Unyon ng mga Manunulat sa Pilipinas (UMPIL).
+He is also associate editor for the international referred journal Suvannabhumi (Institute of Southeast Asian Studies, Busan University of Foreign Studies, Republic of Korea).

-Aside from creative writing, his interests are literary translation, archipelagic poetics, critical theory, and cultural studies.
-He is currently studying the Philippine Teleserye (Filipino soap opera) history and tradition.
+Aside from creative writing, his interests are literary translation, critical theory, and cultural studies.
+He is at work on the history and tradition of the Filipino soap opera, the teleserye.